brianellin/doing-jetstream/README.md

 A Cloudflare Worker with Durable Objects that connects to the Bluesky Jetstream to process AT Protocol events and forward them to a webhook endpoint via Cloudflare Queues.

+Why might this be useful?
+This is an experimental setup for small atproto apps that running on serverless systems that still want to "subscribe" to realtime events from the firehose/jetstream, but may not want to run their own server and are expecting low volumes traffic.

 ## Features

 - **Real-time Event Processing**: Connects to Bluesky Jetstream WebSocket to receive live AT Protocol events